 While students identified to participate in a variety of UD programs and initiatives are invited to apply to SEP, applications from any incoming UD freshman will be considered.

 Limited financial assistance is available to qualified applicants who are accepted into SEP.
 Applications and decisions regarding admission to the program occur in late spring.
 The program takes place during the University’s second summer session (mid-July to mid-August).

 Interested in becoming an RA/tutor?
-Click here for more information.
+Click here for the RA/tutor_brochure.